-Over the last decade, Airbnb has expanded around the world, offering travelers a new and exciting option when booking accommodations.
+Over the last decade, Airbnb expanded around the world, offering travelers a new and exciting option when booking accommodations.
+Home insurance that covers Airbnb is important to learn about if you’re thinking of hosting for guests of your own.

 However, hosting a short-term vacation rental presents some challenges when it comes to insuring the property and your belongings.
 Here, we’ll take a look at the common Airbnb insurance problems and how to find home insurance that covers Airbnb.